Genital piercing: Traditional cultures

 In many traditional cultures, these piercings are done as a rite of passage during adolescence and, symbolically and literally, mark the admittance to the adult world and serve as a marker of cultural identity.
 Similar to religiously motivated circumcision, it may be regarded as a "purification of the flesh" and a common bodily sign to members of the same faith.
 These traditional meanings of modifying the body were revived in contemporary western society by the modern primitive.
 Inspired by ethnographic accounts of tribal practices, this subculture adopted genital piercings as a matter of individuation and spirituality.

 Contemporary western society

 For most people that seek genital piercings nowaday, a sense of uniqueness and non-conformism prevails.
-In a 2015 study that evaluated a qualitative dataset of 484 self-reports and characteristics of men and women with genital piercings came to the conclusion that:
+A 2015 study that evaluated a qualitative dataset of 484 self-reports and characteristics of men and women with genital piercings came to the conclusion that:

 Enhanced pleasure and sensation

 Additionally, genital piercings can enhance sexual pleasure during masturbation, foreplay and intercourse.
 While female genital piercings do this only to the women wearing them, male genital piercings can enhance stimulation for both the person wearing the jewelry and their partner by stimulating both the glans of the wearer and the vaginal wall or the anus of the penetrated partner.
 Due to genital physiology, women seem to gain more sexual pleasure from both, their own as well as her partner's genital piercings.